 In a psychophysical experiment [1] equal amount of contour was deleted from line drawings in such a way that the parts were either recoverable or nonrecoverable as illustrated in Figure 1.
 Subjects were able to recognize recoverable versions, but not nonrecoverable ones.
-A model [8] based on the direct output of a number of
+A model [9] based on the direct output of a number of columns of multiscale and multiorientation Gabor filters (each column is roughly analogous to the simple cells in a V1 hypercolumn) was tested on the same images.
+The model recognized the nonrecoverable images as well as the recoverable ones, a result that does not correspond to human data (see results later).

 In another task, subjects named briefly presented contour-deleted images [2].
-For each image, two sets of complementary pairs were created by deleting every other vertex and edge from each simple part in the first set (feature-deleted) and by deleting approximately half the components from each image in the second set (partdeleted) (Figure 2).
+For each image, two sets of complementary pairs were created by deleting every other vertex and edge from each simple part in the first set (feature-deleted) and by deleting approximately half the components from each image in the second set (part-deleted) (Figure 2).
 If the members of the complementary feature-deleted pair or the part-deleted pair were superimposed they would provide an intact image without any overlap in contour.

-Members of a complementary feature-deleted image pair (Figure 2. left) were equivalent to each other for human subjects as tested with the priming paradigm [2], but not for the model since the similarity of members of a pair was markedly lower than that for identical images.
+Members of a complementary feature-deleted image pair (Figure 2. left) were equivalent to each other for human subjects as tested with the priming paradigm [2], but not for the model since the similarity of members of a pair was markedly lower than similarity of one of the images from the pair to itself.
 Part-deleted complementary images (Figure 2. right) were not equivalent neither to humans nor to the model.